citp/privacy-policy-historical/i/in/inc/incomecloner.com.md

 Visitor agrees that the applicable law to be applied shall, in all cases, be that of the state of the Website owner(s).
 **COPYRIGHT** **AND** **LICENSE  **
 This "Privacy Policy" is copyrighted © 2003-2006 by Mining Gold Corporation Nevada Processing Center, Inc  (888) 214-3349, and is fully licensed for use by this website.
 If you wish to lawfully use this Terms of Use on your website, contact[ support@internetlawcompliance.com](mailto:support@npcinfo.com) for licensing information or visit  [legal documents website.](http://www.internet-law-compliance.com/)

-**

-© 2007 **www.thesuccesscloner.com** , All rights reserved.
+© 2008 **Ryder Marketing Inc.** , All rights reserved.

- **Ryder Marketing Inc.**